 Just under a third of Canadian households are living in rental homes and four in ten of those households spend over 30 per cent of their pre-tax income on rent.
 This is considered above the affordability threshold.
 So where does Alberta stand compared to other provinces?

-In a recent survey which compared the cost of rent and utilities, Alberta had the highest average monthly cost at $1,279.
+In a recent survey that compared the cost of rent and utilities, Alberta had the highest average monthly cost at $1,279.
 The Northwest Territories and British Columbia were second and third expensive.
 The cheapest place was Nunavut with the average monthly rent with utilities only $737.

 However, as we will see in a moment, the cost of utilities is high in Alberta.
 If we were to compare rents only, then Alberta would not be at the top.
 The average rent in Red Deer is $988.
 Lethbridge and Edmonton both have an average rent of $1,403 and Calgary $1,471.
 Compared to the top two cities of Vancouver $2,377 and Toronto $2,133, the rents in Alberta are significantly cheaper.